tc39/notes/meetings/2018-09/sept-26.md

 WH: We should decide between the three choices then: `\p`, `\q` where a one-character property is not a one-character sequence, or `\q` where every one-character property can also be used as a one-character-long sequence property.

-MS: Unicode is very clear about properties and sequences being disjoint.
+MLS: Unicode is very clear about properties and sequences being disjoint.
 We should not conflate them, and follow the very specific rules the Unicode consortium makes.

 MB: They can both be thought of as "properties" though.

 WH: [points to bullet point on the presenter's slide] Not all of us are convinced that Unicode won't conflate these.

-MS: They never have.
+MLS: They never have.

 MB: Yeah, this is a hypothetical issue.